-Each & every hotelier have to go through some difficult situations with difficult guests in their hotel or restaurant.It needs some prior experience and knowledge to handle difficult guests in different situations.
-Even in some cases guest become frightening for other guest.
+Each & every hotelier has to go through some difficult situations with difficult guests in their hotel or restaurant.It needs some prior experience and knowledge to handle difficult guests in different situations.
+Even in some cases guest becomes frighten for other guest.
 Also in some cases if staffs cannot handle them tactfully then there may be a loss of property or even life as well.
 So, if you are a hotel management student or just beginning your career in this field then you should found this tutorial very much helpful.
 Here, I would like to share some tips on how to handle some difficult situations in hotel or restaurant.

 While handling Guest Complaint in Hotel or Restaurant must remember these basic points:

 - Listen to guest’s complaint carefully, express your enthusiasm to help.
 Key eye contact.

 - Understand the matter.
 Never argue or interrupt when guest is still explaining.
 Wait until he/she has finished.

 - Apologize to guest with good reason, then handle the request in priority if able, even if the complaint is not concerning your section.

 - Pass over the information to the Executive Floor Manager immediately, if it is out of your capabilities.